 This stat goes hand-in-hand with VPIP (and is also color-coded).
 It tells us how often this player is raising preflop.
 This stat should be taken in consideration with VPIP.
 A 15% PFR might seem high, but there is a massive difference in player type between a 17/15 and a 72/15.
 This stat can also be heavily tied with ATS.

-A player’s attempt to steal is very important for us.
+A player’s attempt to steal lets us know how often a player tries to steal the blinds in poker.
 It gives us an immediate idea of the player’s positional awareness which is invaluable to us.
 So a player might be 16/13 with an ATS of 35%, and another 16/13 with an ATS of 15%.
 The player with the ATS of 15% is not very positionally aware, and doesn’t weight hands played from LP the same way the higher 35% ATS player would.
 So it helps us frame lots of information, everything from their 3B range to their open raise range from MP2.
-Also remember that ATS is relative to a player’s VPIP and PFR.
+Also, remember that ATS is relative to a player’s VPIP and PFR.

 ATS is very useful in that it can help us build our 3b range.
 Say they steal, have a high ATS and a high Foldv3B, then we can mathematically go into Poker Stove, do some O-Range v Cont-Range calculations, and figure out an optimal 3B range, size, and frequency.